Andriy Melnyk (officer): Commemoration

 On the basis of the Ukrainian decommunisation laws passed by the Verkhovna Rada in 2015, Melnyk is legally recognised in Ukraine as one of the fighters for Ukrainian independence in the 20th century.

 Following a campaign by modern OUN-M activists, a second monument to Melnyk was unveiled in Ivano-Frankivsk in 2017.
-In December 2020, the Museum-Estate of the Leader of the Ukrainian National Liberation Movement Andriy Melnyk was opened in Volya Yakubov to coincide with the 130th anniversary of his birth.
+In December 2020, the Museum-Estate of the Leader of the Ukrainian National Liberation Movement Andriy Melnyk was opened in Volya Yakubova to coincide with the 130th anniversary of his birth.
 The Museum-Estate is situated in a house that was owned by his relatives since his parents' house is no longer standing.
 As of 2023, Melnyk's grave was maintained by members of the Union of Ukrainian Women in Luxembourg.
-Streets are named after him in Drohobych, Ivano-Frankivsk, Lviv, Rivne, Bila Tserkva, Cherkasy, and, since 2023, Kyiv.
+Streets are named after Melnyk in Drohobych, Ivano-Frankivsk, Lviv, Rivne, Bila Tserkva, Cherkasy, and, since 2023, Kyiv.